SolidEdgeCommunity/SolidEdge.Community/README.md

 This package installs a MSBUILD custom task named SolidEdge.Community.AddIn.Tools.targets into your project.
 Upon the AfterBuild event, an executable named EmbedResources.exe will scan your assembly for native Win32 resources and embed them into your assembly.
 The reason this is necessary is because the Solid Edge AddIn API only allows Win32 resources.
 This requirement does not work well with .NET projects so the executable was created to aide in the process.

 ### Package Manager Console
-This package installs and PowerShell script named SolidEdgeAddIn.psm1.
+This package installs a PowerShell script named SolidEdgeAddIn.psm1.
 This script adds two console commands that aide in registering\unregistering your addin.
 You can control the registration of your addin with Solid Edge directly inside Visual Studio.
 Navigate to Tools -> NuGet Package Manager -> Package Manager Console.

 * **Register-SolidEdgeAddIn** - Registers the addin for Solid Edge x86 and Solid Edge  x64 on the development machine.
 * **Unregister-SolidEdgeAddIn** - Unregisters the addin for Solid Edge x86 and Solid Edge x64 on the development machine.